• Recipes

 • 4 cloves of fresh minced garlic

-• 2 tsp of fresh minced ginger
+• 2 teaspoon of fresh minced ginger

 • 3 TBS of sesame seeds